 Current research projects focus on examining the biological correlates of attachment security and wellbeing, including inflammatory function and the gut microbiome.
 We also focus on risk and resilience in vulnerable populations of youth and families including adolescents who have recently immigrated and therefore face separation from their attachment figures; children who have been exposed to chronic trauma and present with insecure styles of attachment; mothers and young children who have recently migrated from Central America to the US; young adults on college campuses in Texas and Latin America; and adolescents who have been detained for breaking the law.

 The Youth & Family Studies Lab also provides specialty clinical services to recently immigrated adolescents who are awaiting immigration proceedings in and around Houston.
 This specialty sub-focus provides clinical training to bilingual graduate students as well as trauma-informed, culturally-sensitive services to vulnerable youth in Texas.

 The lab is run by Dr. Amanda Venta.
-Funding sources have included the National Institutes of Mental Health, the American Psychological Foundation, the Texas Psychological Foundation, the American Psychology-Law Society, and the American Psychological Association.
+Funding sources have included the National Institutes of Mental Health, the National Institute of Minority Health and Health Disparities, the American Psychological Foundation, the Texas Psychological Foundation, the American Psychology-Law Society, and the American Psychological Association.

-The lab will be interviewing doctoral applicants this year.
-Interested in applying?
+- The lab will not be interviewing doctoral students this year.

 - Anna just received a prestigious F31 grant from the National Institute of Mental Health!
 She will have three years of funding to complete her dissertation research and a comprehensive training plan.